History of Alysha Clark in Timeline

 Others born on this day/year

-In 2006, as a freshman, Alysha Clark led the conference in total points, field goals, and free throws, and was named Atlantic Sun Conference (ASUN) Player of the Year and Freshman of the Year, selected to the All-Atlantic Sun First Team and to the league's All-Freshman Team, and was named to the Atlantic Sun All-Tournament Team.
+In 2006, as a freshman, Alysha Clark led the Atlantic Sun Conference in total points, field goals, and free throws.
+She was named Atlantic Sun Conference (ASUN) Player of the Year and Freshman of the Year, selected to the All-Atlantic Sun First Team and to the league's All-Freshman Team, and was named to the Atlantic Sun All-Tournament Team.

-In 2007 Alysha Clark transferred to Middle Tennessee State University after two years at Belmont University.
+In 2007, Alysha Clark transferred to Middle Tennessee State University and had to sit out the 2007-08 season.

 2010: Drafted by San Antonio Silver Stars